stackbit-projects/willauriersite-24ae1/content/pages/index.md

   - type: hero_section
     section_id: hero
     content: >
-      WILL strives to provide leadership skills, resources, information and support needed to succeed in today’s professional environment.
-By embracing knowledge from experienced speakers, the Waterloo community and our peers, we encourage growth without any boundaries.
+      Women in Leadership Laurier’s primary focus is to promote equity, diversity and inclusion while fostering the continuous growth and development of women interested in various areas of business.
+We aim to nurture, empower and inspire female leaders from diverse backgrounds by providing students with resources, information and support needed to succeed in today’s professional environment.
+Together, we can embrace the knowledge, expertise and experiences of industry professionals, surrounding communities and our peers to enable success without boundaries.
     title: Women in Leadership Laurier
     actions: []
   - type: grid_section